Teams Phone System Enterprise Guide 2026 | EPC

 - Dubber

-Compliance recording is automatic — all calls to or from users assigned a recording policy are captured.
-Recordings are stored in the compliance partner's system for the required retention period.
-Teams Phone itself does not store compliance recordings.
+Compliance recording happens automatically.
+All calls to or from users with a recording policy are captured.
+These recordings are kept in the compliance partner's system for the required retention period.

 Call Quality Dashboard (CQD)